changsongyang/portainer-docs/README.md

 For more detailed step-by-step guides to Portainer, we're building out the [Portainer Academy](https://academy.portainer.io) with more courses regularly.

-{% hint style="info" %}
+> [!NOTE]
-As an open source product we rely on users in our community to support one another by asking questions, engaging in discussions and sharing knowledge.
+> As an open source product we rely on users in our community to support one another by asking questions, engaging in discussions and sharing knowledge.
 Together with the documentation found on this site and our [YouTube channel](https://www.youtube.com/channel/UC7diMJcrULjDseq5yhSUZgg), we cover a lot of ground but there may be gaps.
-{% endhint %}

 ## Getting support